(Where I frequently Appear)

 In 2022, I received two Associate of Arts degrees at Cuesta Community College (one in Psychology, the other in Music Theory and Performance).
-As of now, I have been accepted to the California Polytechnic State University as a Psychology major, and I expect to complete my Bachelor's of Science degree in 2024.
-From there, my plan is to pursue a PhD or a PsyD in Clinical Psychology.
+As of now, I am currently enrolled at California Polytechnic State University as a Psychology major, and I expect to complete my Bachelor's of Science degree in 2025.
+From there, my plan is to pursue a PhD in Clinical Psychology.

 In the meantime, I am vigorously studying as much as I have the endurance for, so you can expect this site to gain new pages, more scientific references, and more connections to fellow mind-workers.

 Formality aside, it goes without saying that my education and exploration will never be complete.
 I will spend my entire life swimming through the science, art, and practice of many change methodologies, and I expect to spread these techniques as far and as wide as my abilities will take them.
 There is nothing more important for me to do with the given years I have on this Earth.